Boilermakers and Longhorns start home-and-home in Austin

 After battling back from injuries to post a standout senior season, Hummel was chosen 58th overall by Minnesota in the 2012 draft.

-Former Purdue standouts Chris Kramer, Keaton Grant and Lewis Jackson have also started promising professional careers.
-Kramer attended training camp with the Milwaukee Bucks in 2010 before successful stints in the D-League, Puerto Rico and Germany, while Grant played for the D-League's Sioux Falls Sky Force in 2010-11 before heading over to the Czech Republic and subsequently to Greece.
-Jackson spent the 2012-13 playing in Lithuania.
+Former Purdue standouts Chris Kramer and Keaton Grant have also started promising professional careers.
+Kramer attended training camp with the Milwaukee Bucks in 2010 before successful stints in the D-League, Puerto Rico and Germany, while Grant played for the D-League's Sioux Falls Sky Force in 2010-11 before heading over to the Czech Republic.

-Numerous players who studied under Painter in West Lafayette have also forged professional careers overseas, including recent Boilermakers David Teague, Nemanja Calasan and Marcus Green.
+Numerous players who studied under Painter in West Lafayette have also forged professional careers overseas, including recent Boilermakers Terone Johnson, David Teague, Nemanja Calasan and Marcus Green.

 As the architect of some of the finest season's in Purdue's long basketball history, it is only fitting that Painter has been recognized time and again by both his coaching peers and the media for his efforts.